Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Introduction

-For optimization problems with deterministic (non-stochastic) queries, high-order methods have been of general interest~\cite{bubeck2019near,gasnikov2019optimal}, which compared to first-order methods can achieve better convergence rate by exploiting higher-order smoothness of the landscape~\cite{birgin2017worst,cartis2010complexity,nesterov2006cubic}.
-Beyond that, another widely considered setting is having access to stochastic gradients, which is common in modern machine learning tasks~\cite{bottou2007tradeoffs,bottou2018optimization} due to its wide applicability since it only requires access to an unbiased gradient estimator, and various classical algorithms have been developed under this setting from variants of stochastic gradient descent (SGD)~\cite{jin2021nonconvex,fang2018spider,zhang2021escape,zhou2018finding} to more advanced methods~\cite{kingma2014adam,liu2018adaptive,duchi2011adaptive}.
-Hence, in this paper we study the quantum query lower bounds for finding and $\epsilon$-stationary point under the following two important settings: \begin{enumerate} \item having access to $p$-th order derivatives; \item having access to stochastic gradients without the mean-squared smoothness assumption; or \item having access to stochastic gradients that additionally satisfy the mean-squared smoothness assumption. \end{enumerate}
+For optimization problems with deterministic queries, high-order methods are of general interest~\cite{bubeck2019near,gasnikov2019optimal}, which compared to first-order methods can achieve better convergence rate by exploiting higher-order smoothness~\cite{birgin2017worst,cartis2010complexity,nesterov2006cubic}.
+Beyond that, another widely considered setting is having access to stochastic gradients, which is widely applied in modern machine learning tasks~\cite{bottou2007tradeoffs,bottou2018optimization} as it only requires access to an unbiased gradient estimator.
+Various classical algorithms have been developed under this setting from variants of stochastic gradient descent (SGD)~\cite{jin2021nonconvex,fang2018spider,zhang2021escape,zhou2018finding} to more advanced methods~\cite{kingma2014adam,liu2018adaptive,duchi2011adaptive}.
+Hence, we study the quantum query lower bounds for finding and $\epsilon$-stationary point under the following two important settings: \begin{enumerate}[leftmargin=*] \item having access to derivatives of a $p$-th order Lipschitz function; \item having access to stochastic gradients of a Lipschitz function without the mean-squared smoothness assumption; or \item having access to stochastic gradients of a Lipschitz function that additionally satisfy the mean-squared smoothness assumption. \end{enumerate} For the first setting , we consider a $C^{\infty}$ function $f\colon\R^d\to\R$ with $L_p$-Lipschitz $p$-th derivative, i.e., $\|\nabla^p f(\x)\|\leq L_p$.
+We define the $p$-th order response to a query at point $\x$ to be